kjoewill/simple-reservations/README.md

 ```

 The tests are implemented with rspec.
-To run the test suite run "rspec" from the top directory
+To run the test suite run "rspec" from the top directory (simple-reservations)

     "rspec"